As this socio-professional scenario continues to evolve despite an uncertain economic crisis, work-from-home pops up as the toast of the town.

 Although we’ve learned a lot about the fixed costs that working from home has cut out for numerous professionals, let’s not forget the small yet significant savings that architects have been making by shifting from a regular corporate schedule to a home-based office life.

 Seriously, how can we forget the expenses associated with daily commutes?
 A study claimed that the average one-way commute in the U.S. is about 26 minutes.
 Considering that, it’s safe to say that an average American employee spends about 90 minutes driving both ways regularly.

 If you’re traveling even 15 miles every day, you’re liable to pay an average of $219 monthly, that too, without parking.
 Isn’t it incredible how remote jobs save you $2,628 a year?
 Not only does it preclude you from paying more money for gas, it also saves you enough time to balance your personal and professional lives.

 Saving the extra meal costs

-Moving on, a 2012 survey had revealed that an average American employee spends above $20 a week on coffee, which accounts for about $1000 per year.
+Moving on, a 2012 survey revealed that an average American employee spends above $20 a week on coffee, which accounts for about $1000 per year.
 Also, only 1/3rd of employees prepare their meals to cut down on secondary expenses, and the rest ends up spending around $2000 a year on food.
 Meals become comparatively less costly when your home is your office.
 Also, your caffeine expenses don’t cost an arm and a leg.

 Lower clothing and apparel costs

 Nobody can’t deny that the glamorous corporate environment is indeed costly.
 The continuous need to present yourself as a top-notch professional often leaves a negative impact on the wallet.
-The 2011 Bureau of Labor Statistics Consumer Expenditure report had revealed that the average U.S. household pays about $1,750 a year on clothing and apparel.
+The 2011 Bureau of Labor Statistics Consumer Expenditure report revealed that the average U.S. household pays about $1,750 a year on clothing and apparel.
 And although the transition from a posh formal suit to a simple dress sounds bizarre, it’s very pocket-friendly.

 Zero child-care expenses